 - Your ID (passport)

-- International Driver’s Permit (IDP)
+- For non-EU drivers: International Driver’s Permit (IDP)

 Note: Most car rentals in Italy charge an extra fee if you’re under 25 years old.

-If you’re a non-EU citizen that would like to rent a car in Italy, it’s essential to hold an International Driver’s Permit.
-The Italian car rental might not ask for it, but it is required by law that you have one, and it may be requested during a police check.
-An International Driver’s Permit costs just 15 USD and is valid for one year.
+If you’re a non-EU citizen, make sure to get your International Driver’s Permit.
+The Italian car rental might not ask for it, but you are required by law to have one, and it may be requested during a police check.
 You can arrange yours here.

 Rental car insurance in Italy